Rails-Designer/perron-site/app/content/articles/rendering.md

 ## Enumerable methods

 All typical enumerable methods are available on Perron's resources.
+Here are some examples:

 ### Filtering